DCOR-dev/ckanext-dcor_depot/README.rst

 - Data storage management.
-All resources uploaded by a user are moved to ``/data/users-HOSTNAME/USERNAME-ORGNAME/PK/ID/PKGNAME_RESID_RESNAME`` and symlinks are created in ``/data/ckan-HOSTNAME/resources/RES/OUR/CEID``.
+All resources uploaded by a user are moved to ``/data/users-HOSTNAME/USERNAME-ORGNAME/PK/ID/PKGNAME_RESID_RESNAME`` and symlinks are created in ``/data/ckan-HOSTNAME/resources/RES/OUR/CEID`` via a background job.
   CKAN itself will not notice this.
 The idea is to have a filesystem overview about the datasets of each user.
+- A backround job uploads all resources to S3 `after_resource_create`.
 - Import datasets from figshare.
 Existing datasets from figshare are downloaded to the ``/data/depots/figshare`` directory and, upon resource creation, symlinked there from  ``/data/ckan-HOSTNAME/resources/RES/OUR/CEID``